What is ESD packaging, and why does your business need it?

 Choosing the right ESD packaging for you

-When selecting the appropriate ESD packaging, consider the level of sensitivity of the products you’re protecting.
+When selecting the appropriate ESD-safe packaging, consider the level of sensitivity of the products you’re protecting.
 Ensure that you understand the specifications of the electronic components that you handle and choose the packaging that meets those needs.

 Also, consider the costs, environmental impact, and potential for reusability.
 While some ESD solutions might have a lower upfront cost, reusable options can save you money in the long term by reducing waste and lowering overall packaging costs.